 4. Oyster Shell Lime

-Since oyster shell lime works overtime, regular soil pH testing will help track progress and prevent overapplication.
+Since oyster shell lime works over time, regular soil pH testing will help track progress and prevent overapplication.

 5. Eggshells

-Pulverized eggshells are also a great way to add calcium to the soil and slightly raise pH over time.
+Pulverized eggshells are also a great way to add calcium to the soil and raise pH over time.

 To use, start by collecting and thoroughly cleaning the shells to remove any residue.